4 charged in Los Angeles death of rising rapper Pop Smoke

 Earlier this year, Pop Smoke released the mixtape “Meet the Woo 2,” which debuted at No. 7 on the Billboard Top 200 albums chart.
 It was the follow up to his first official release, “Meet the Woo.”
 The rapper also had the popular hit “Gatti” with Travis Scott and Jackboys and “Dior.”

-His major label debut album, “Shoot for the Stars Aim for the Moon,” was executive produced by 50 Cent.
+His major label debut album, “Shoot for the Stars Aim for the Moon,” which was executive produced by 50 Cent, recently topped the Billboard Top 200 albums charts.
 It was released posthumously July 3 to mostly positive reviews and features appearances from popular artists including Future, DaBaby and Quavo.

 Pop Smoke had been scheduled to start a U.S. tour in Washington, D.C., on March 2.